EMSC-CSEM/webservices101/use_cases/usecase3.md

  - the [(near) Real Time Notification service](http://www.seismicportal.eu/realtime.html)
  - the [Fdsn-event service](http://www.seismicportal.eu/fdsn-wsevent.html)

-1 **The correct approach** is to set up a listener with the nRT notification service, which opens a websocket connection between the client (your listener) and the seismicportal server.
+1 **The correct approach** is to set up a listener with the nRT notification service, which opens a websocket connection between the client (your listener) and the Seismic Portal server.
 The notifications are for new events and updates.
 Once this listener is running, it's possible to run a custom function (see follong step) for each message received.

 Note that the **ugly approach** might be to repeatedly request the fdsn-event, for example for the last 10 events...
 It works, but as a lot of users do this, it can overload the fdsn-event service for little (or none) valuable information per request.

 2 **Message content** given by the nRT notificcation service.
 The message sent by the service are geojson and have this structure: